Phonics – Wilson Fundations Overview

 • Celebrate progress, not perfection

 • There are many online video clips of Fundations lessons in action.
-Google these to understand the chants and the process.
+Search for these to understand the chants and the process.

 cards